linzhangUCA/3421tpl-naive_odom/README.md

 Run [vel_data_collect.py](vel_data_collect.py) to drive your robot and collect data.
 Uncomment the last 3 lines, store the target and actual velocity data on your Pico.

-1. (20%) Lift the wheels and have a no-load test run on desktop.
-Collect data and upload the saved data to [data](/data/) directory in this repository.
+1. (20%) Lift the wheels and have a no-load test on the table.
+Collect data and upload the saved data to [data](/data/) directory.
 2. (20%) Put the robot down on the ground to test again.
-Collect data and upload the saved data to [data](/data/) directory in this repository.
+Collect data and upload the saved data to [data](/data/) directory.

 ### 2. (60%) Calculate Trajectories

 Complete [plot_traj.py](plot_traj.py).
 Tackle the following requests.

-1. (40%) Calculate the ideal and actual robot trajectories using the collected data.
+1. (40%) Calculate the _ideal_ and _actual_ robot trajectories using the collected data.
 Code the sections wrapped between the following comments.

 ```python